You don’t have to carry this alone

 Grief Is Not Only About Death

-When people hear “bereavement counselling,” they often think only of funerals and recent deaths.
-But grief takes many forms.
+When people hear “bereavement counselling,” they often think of recent deaths and funerals.
+But grief takes many forms, and not all of them are obvious to others.

 You might be grieving: